 The focus for the next phase of restoration is the reconstruction of the Gilwiskaw Aqueduct which is located at a site designated as a Special Area of Conservation (SAC) .
 For some considerable distance beyond the new winding hole to wards the aqueduct site, the route has been graded down to towpath level to facilitate an easy “start-up” when works recommence.
 The removed material has been moved forward near to the site of the Gilwiskaw Aqueduct and consolidated to help form the necessary embankment for the canal in this location.

 ACA is currently working on gaining grants for the length of canal towards Measham.
 There are considerable hurdles to overcome as the line of the canal will have to divert from the original route in some places, and this would therefore be classed as new build rather than restoration.
-Heritage Lottery Fund (HLF) will only consider funding for restoration of the old canal, such as the length from Bridge 62 to the point where it leaves Illott Wharf (with the exception of the aqueduct, which is not restoration of an original structure).
+Heritage Lottery Fund (HLF) would originally only consider funding for restoration of the old canal, such as the length from Bridge 62 to the point where it leaves Illott Wharf (with the exception of the aqueduct, which is not restoration of an original structure).
 Some of the HLF requirements have now changed with greater emphasis on provision of benefits.
-Some good news – A HLF grant of £10,000 has recently been awarded (March 2018) which is to fund a historical survey of Illott Wharf – which will be undertaken by Leicester University.
-This is an essential preliminary activity before restoration of the wharf area can take place.
+Some good news – A HLF grant of £10,000 was awarded in March 2018 to fund a historical survey of Illott Wharf – which was be undertaken by Leicester University.
+This was an essential preliminary activity before restoration of the wharf area can take place.
 The site was cleared, and a notice board erected, much historical data was collected, and the exercise was considered to be a great success, demonstrating that ACA can successfully manage a lottery funded project. .